-Each issue of Rock and Ice contains approximately four features, with over a dozen standing departments including the analytical Accident Report, various interviews in the Spotlight and What I’ve Learned departments, Training and Medicine departments, gear reviews, a section of coping and survival stories called My Epic, personal and humor columns, and photo galleries.
+Each issue of Rock and Ice contains approximately four features, with over a dozen standing departments including the analytical Accident Prevention, various interviews in the Snapshot (previously called Spotlight) and What I’ve Learned departments, Training and Medicine departments, gear reviews, a section of coping and survival stories called My Epic, personal and humor columns, and photo galleries.
 Features range from adventure stories to destination pieces, human-interest profiles, topical and historical pieces, and polemics.

-The magazine maintains a robust website presence, with continual news and video updates, a weekly e-mailed newsletter containing an essay by an editor, also news reports, photos and video.
+The magazine maintains the world’s top climbing website, rockandice.com, with continual news and video updates, and a weekly e-mail newsletter [click here to sign-up].
 Another weekly e-blast is the popular Friday item called Weekend Whipper, which shows climbing falls and gives commentary or explanation.

 The magazine is available in print or digital editions worldwide.

-Alison Osius, executive editor, has taught climbing in the United Kingdom and in California, Washington State and New Hampshire, and for years competed at national and World Cup climbing events.
-She is author of Second Ascent: the Story of Hugh Herr; a newspaper columnist; past president of the American Alpine Club; and winner of the 2007 AAC Literary Award.
-She studied literature at Middlebury College and has a Master’s Degree from the Columbia University School of Journalism.
+ALISON OSIUS, executive editor, has been climbing for 40 years and in the past taught climbing in North Wales, California, Washington State and New Hampshire.
+She competed at national and international climbing events from World Cups to the X Games.
+She is author of the biography Second Ascent: the Story of Hugh Herr; a former newspaper columnist and a writer published in 50 magazines, newspapers and anthologies; past president (first woman pres.) of the American Alpine Club; and winner of the 2007 AAC Literary Award.
+She has a Master’s Degree from the Columbia University School of Journalism.

-The magazine’s editor at large is Andrew Bisharat, and contributing editors are Andy Anderson, Barry Blanchard, Whitney Boland, Tommy Caldwell, Geof Childs, Will Gadd, James Lucas, John Long, Niall Grimes (United Kingdom), Neil Gresham (UK), Chris Parker and Dr. Julian Saunders (Australia).
+The magazine’s editor at large is JEFF JACKSON, and contributing editors are Andy Anderson, Barry Blanchard, Whitney Boland, Tommy Caldwell, Geof Childs, Will Gadd, Neil Gresham, Niall Grimes, Seth Heller, John Long, and Dr. Julian Saunders.

 The magazine uses both staff-written content and imagery, and many articles and photographs from freelance contributors.
-Other editorial and photographic contributors over the years have included Reinhold Messner (Germany), Jeff Long, Ed Douglas (UK), Galen Rowell, David Roberts, Chris Schulte, Caroline Treadway, Jim Thornburg, Mayan Smith-Gobat, Calum Muskett (UK), Keith Ladzinski, Boone Speed, Greg Epperson, Corey Rich, Sam Bié (France) and Simon Carter (Australia).
+Other editorial and photographic contributors over the years have included Reinhold Messner (Germany), Jeff Long, Ed Douglas (UK), Galen Rowell, David Roberts, Jerry Moffatt, Conrad Anker, Chris Schulte, Caroline Treadway, Jim Thornburg, Mayan Smith-Gobat, Calum Muskett (UK), Keith Ladzinski, Emily Stifler, Boone Speed, Greg Epperson, Corey Rich, Sam Bié (France) and Simon Carter (Australia).